 I finally decide what I want.
 “I’ll have a pure Kona cappuccino, dry, with a shot of mac nut syrup, please.
 And um...half a dozen mac bars, and a dozen ginger cookies.”

 Now I give him a weird look.
 “We grow some of the best coffee in the world on the island.
 Are you really giving me a hard time about drinking it?”
 I ask him incredulously.

-I buzz down the window, and Pono leans over me, “Clifford.”
+I buzz down the window, and Kalani leans over me, “Clifford.”

 “Heard you were coming up,” says the stony-faced ranger.

-I flick a glance at Pono, and he gives me a tight smile.
+I flick a glance at Kalani, and he gives me a tight smile.

 “Cliff, this is Detective Reef Kahili.
 Just started with us today, local boy.”

 He nods, shaking my hand briskly.
 “Go on down to the observatory headquarters.”
 He indicates with his chin.
 “It’s all set up for you.”

 I give him an equally brisk “fuck you” shaka and we drive on.